draptik/dotfiles/uhk-configs/README.md

 - activate double-tap for mod-key
   - this should reduce the pain during text-selection with ctrl+shift+alt and arrow key movement
 - First macro: "linux toggle vpn" (mapped to `Fn+v`)
+- Disable mouse toggle.
+Instead re enable RShift and RControl.
+Also change backlight color of those keys back to white.